salernolabs/rescuegroups/doc/request/WaitingLists/readme.md

 #### ::setWaitinglistMembersCount

-Sets waitinglistMembersCount field with a value of type int.
+Sets waitinglistMembersCount field with a value of type string.

-    $query->setWaitinglistMembersCount(int);
+    $query->setWaitinglistMembersCount(string);